 The University of Michigan Depression Center in Ann Arbor, MI offers a diverse range of education, support, training, and resources to help enhance understanding and quality of life for those who live with depressive illnesses and those who love them.
 Click here to learn more about their outreach programs.

-If you’d like to add another valuable local resource to this list, please email firstname.lastname@example.org.
+This information was last updated in Sept 2019.
+If you have corrections or would like to add another valuable local resource to this list, please email firstname.lastname@example.org.